2020Mom/mmh-risk-factors/README.md

 -   II-12 Preterm Birth Rates [^20]

-***Tier III: Environmental stressors and hazards that are well known, but for which research substantiating a direct link to poor perinatal mental health is currently absent.***
+***Tier III: Environmental stressors and hazards that are well known, but for which research substantiating a direct link to poor maternal mental health is currently absent.***

 -   III-13 Mental Health Provider Rate